rmauge/fabric_liferay/README.md

 The core is the health check which uses an ssh tunnel to determine if the server is ready.
 The implementation of that check is left up to you.
-We have a status page that checks all essential components and displays an "OK" is they all pass.
+We have a status page that checks all essential components and displays an "UP" is they all pass.
 I am using a regex to check for that indicator.

 It should be easy enough to apply this template to any application.